 Representations Using Words

-In Grade 2 , students learn to read and write numbers up to 200 in words.
+In grade 2, students learn to read and write numbers up to 200 in words.
 The challenges of writing numbers in words should not be underestimated.
-To help students overcome these challenges, teachers should include numbers on the word wall and build with them reference materials to summarize the rules of agreement in numbers of twenty and one hundred.
+To help students overcome these challenges, teachers should include numbers on the word wall and build with them reference materials to summarize the rules for writing numbers between twenty and one hundred.

 Concrete Representations

-Using manipulatives (for example, tokens, base ten materials) to represent numbers helps students develop number sense.
+Using manipulatives (for example, counters, base ten materials) to represent numbers helps students develop number sense.

 A word of caution is in order when it comes to using manipulatives.
 It is important to recognize that the materials represent a mathematical concept, but are not the concept itself; for example, the flat is not a hundred, but it represents a hundred small cubes.